 Caffeine headaches are headaches caused by caffeine consumption.
 These headaches are usually felt behind the eyes and can range from mild to debilitating.
 Caffeine is a naturally occurring stimulant found in coffee, tea, yerba mate, and chocolate, and it is added to many sodas and colas.
 Learn how these headaches are produced and how caffeine can be the cause or the cure for headaches.

 Caffeine Withdrawal Headaches

 Caffeine withdrawal occurs when you have developed a caffeine addiction and then you suddenly reduce or eliminate your caffeine consumption.
 Caffeine addiction is not necessarily the result of long-term or high-level caffeine consumption.
 It can develop in as little as a few days of drinking lattes or other drinks with caffeine.
-However, most caffeine withdrawal headaches are a result of consuming 500 milligrams of caffeine or more per day for two weeks or longer before reducing or eliminating caffeine in the diet.
+However, most caffeine withdrawal headaches are a result of consuming more than 200 milligrams of caffeine or more per day for two weeks or longer before reducing or eliminating caffeine in the diet.

 When your body gets used to a certain level of caffeine, you may notice that you experience fatigue and other side effects (such as headaches) until you have reached your typical level of caffeine consumption.
 Caffeine withdrawal side effects are reversible.
 You simply consume your usual level of caffeine to get rid of them.

 Consuming caffeine as a cure for caffeine withdrawal headaches can be a problem for people who are trying to reduce or eliminate caffeine in their diets.
-Alternate cures include sleep, massage, acupressure, caffeine-free medication (some headache relievers, like Excedrin and Goody's, contain caffeine) and drinking plenty of water.
+Alternate cures include sleep, massage, acupressure, caffeine-free medication (some headache relievers, like Excedrin and Goody's, contain caffeine), and drinking plenty of water.
 To avoid getting caffeine withdrawal headaches, it's best to gradually reduce your caffeine consumption.